bennn/typed-racket/rfcs/text/0003-transient-erasure-semantics.md

 # Summary

-Brief (e.g. one paragraph) explanation of the feature.
+The goal is to add two new languages to Typed Racket (TR).
+These language use the same static types as TR to compile a program, but have different opinions about what types mean when a program runs.

+Here is a quick comparison.
+To ground the discussion, let's say we have the declaration `(: str* (Listof String))` in typed code.
+The value of `str*` can come from untyped code, so the question "what do types mean?" really asks what untyped values can enter this variable, and what values lead to a run-time error.

+1. Normal `#lang typed/racket` offers _Deep_ types.
+The whole static type means something at run-time.
+For `str*`, the value is guaranteed to be a list of only strings.

+2. New `#lang typed/racket/shallow` gives weaker, _Shallow_ types.
+Only
+   the outer-most part of the type, the constructor, means something.
+For `str*`, the value is guaranteed to be a list, but there is no guarantee about the elements.
+That said, if our typed code takes `(car str*)` then the result has type `String` and is guaranteed to be a string --- if the list had a bad element, the program would raise an error at the `car`.

+3. New `#lang typed/racket/optional` is like the `no-check` languages, but actually type-checks the code.
+These _Optional_ types mean nothing at run-time.
+The value of `str*` could be anything.

+For the rest of this RFC, the focus is on Shallow types and how we plan to implement them using the _Transient_ semantics.
+The idea with Transient is to rewrite all typed code with simple assertions about the shape of values.

+By contrast to Transient, normal TR gets Deep types through the Guarded (aka Natural) semantics.
+The idea with Guarded is to keep a strict boundary between typed and untyped code with flat contracts, chaperones, and impersonators.

+The Optional idea is simple: use TR type checker at compile-time and normal `#lang racket` behavior at run-time.

+(Optional is here, rather than a separate RFC, to test that PR #948 has a flexible way to pick different meannings for types.
+I'm hoping code that works for 3 ideas will be able to handle other ideas if needed.)

 # Motivation

-Why are we doing this?
+> Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 # Guide-level explanation

-Explain the proposal as if it was already included in the language and you were teaching it to another Typed Racket programmer.
+> Explain the proposal as if it was already included in the language and you were
+> teaching it to another Typed Racket programmer.
 That generally means:
+>

-- Introducing new named concepts.
+> - Introducing new named concepts.
-- Explaining the feature largely in terms of examples.
+> - Explaining the feature largely in terms of examples.
-- Explaining how Typed Racket programmers should *think* about the feature.
+> - Explaining how Typed Racket programmers should *think* about the feature.
+>

-For implementation-oriented RFCs (e.g. for type checker internals), focus on how type system contributors should think about the change, and give examples of its concrete impact.
+> For implementation-oriented RFCs (e.g. for type checker internals), focus on how
+> type system contributors should think about the change, and give examples of its
+> concrete impact.

 # Reference-level explanation

-Explain the design in sufficient detail that:
+> Explain the design in sufficient detail that:
+>

-- Its interaction with other features is clear.
+> - Its interaction with other features is clear.
-- It is reasonably clear how the feature would be implemented.
+> - It is reasonably clear how the feature would be implemented.
-- Corner cases are dissected by example.
+> - Corner cases are dissected by example.
+>

-Return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work.
+> Return to the examples given in the previous section, and explain more fully how
+> the detailed proposal makes those examples work.

 # Drawbacks and Alternatives
 [drawbacks]: #drawbacks

-Why should we *not* do this?
-Could we do something else instead?
+Drawback: more languages = more choices = more ways to get confused.
+And people may be surprised that typed-to-typed communication is still expensive (because Deep needs to protect itself against Shallow types).

+One alternative is to keep trying to make TR faster.

+Another is to implement Shallow types using wrappers instead of the Transient strategy.
+With wrappers, interaction with TR should be faster.
+But doing may require new contracts (or chaperones), and will prevent some typed/untyped mixes that Transient allows (unless we can make new chaperones to allow them).

+Overall, Transient seems like a great compromise to try first.
+If it somehow fails, we can always deprecate and try a new language.

 # Prior art